What are the opportunities for luxury tourism from Europe?

 - comfortable seats when travelling, with plenty of legroom

-- food and wine of outstanding standards
+- good-quality food and wine

-- positive and professional interaction with staff, such as greeting by the doormen.
+- positive and professional interaction with staff.

 - Put your customer at the heart of the experience and express a passion for your job.